 Integrated Risk Management Requires Robust Vendor Risk Management

 Some organizations are shifting their risk management priorities from Governance, Risk, and Compliance (GRC) to integrated risk management (IRM).
-The focus on IRM stems from the increasingly digital business world and a recognition that an enterprise’s interconnected business units are affected by new technologies.
+The focus on integrated risk management solutions stems from the increasingly digital business world and a recognition that an enterprise’s interconnected business units are affected by new technologies.

 Many organizations struggle to keep pace with the proliferation of Big Data and the Internet of Things (IoT).
 One area of concern is how digital transformation of third-party partnerships exposes an enterprise to unique and unprecedented risks.